GeorginaCarlisle/take-control-frontend-app/README.md

 - deploying to Heroku
 - connecting to the backend API
 - setting up authentication pages: sign up and sign in
+- creating the dropdown options for a task

 The following specific code was copied from the "Moments" walkthrough: